 4.1 Seabird vulnerability to wind farms

-Despite strong variations in seabird distribution among species, averaging the spatial vulnerability across species reveals two distinct and consistent patterns.
-The first pattern is a strong inshore-offshore gradient, with very high vulnerability near the coast and lower vulnerability offshore.
+Despite strong variation in seabird distribution among species, averaging the spatial vulnerability across species reveals two distinct and consistent patterns.
+The first pattern is a strong inshore-offshore gradient, with very high vulnerability near the coast and lower vulnerability offshore (Figure 5?).
 The second pattern is the presence of a high vulnerability zone near the Camargue estuarine, corresponding to a gradient from high to low primary productivity.

 The inshore-offshore gradient has also been reported in studies conducted in the United Kingdom [50], the east [80] and west [81] coasts of the United States, and Norway [48].
-This gradient is likely partly explained by seabird behavior during the breeding period.
-During this time, seabirds act as central place foragers from their colonies, which are located along the coast.
-This explanation is supported by the stronger inshore-offshore gradient visible in summer (see Figure 5), and remind that wind farm could also indirectly affect offspring during this period.
+This gradient is likely explained in part by seabird behavior during the breeding season.
+During this period, seabirds act as central place foragers from their colonies, which are located along the coast.
+This explanation is supported by the stronger inshore-offshore gradient visible in summer (see Figure 5), and reminds that the wind farm could also indirectly affect offspring during this period.
 Another contributing factor is the presence of a high number of highly coastal species in our analysis, such as terns (Sandwich and Common terns) and gulls (Black-headed, Mediterranean, and Yellow-legged gulls) (see Figure 2 for distribution map).

 The productivity gradient was not directly highlighted in other studies, although Goodale et al. (2014) [80] emphasized the importance of excluding seabird hotspots from wind farm infrastructure projects.
-Highly productive areas are known to be seabird hotspot, this includes upwelling regions and river mouths [82, 83].
-In these areas, habitat loss would greatly impact seabirds’ populations as it corresponds to important area for them.
-Collision mortality is also expected to be higher due to high seabird abundance.
+Highly productive areas are known to be seabird hotspots, including upwelling regions and river mouths [82, 83].
+In these areas, habitat loss would have a major impact on seabirds populations, as estuaries correspond to important area for them to find resources (ref?).
+Collision mortality is also expected to be higher due to high seabird density.
 Therefore, highly productive areas, such as the Camargue estuarine, should be avoided when considering wind farm projects.
-This gradient also explain why zone 2, one of the zones that should receive the first wind farm, exhibited a really high relative vulnerability (Figure 5).
+This gradient also explains why zone 2, one of the zones that might host the first wind farm, exhibited a really high relative vulnerability (Figure 5).

-Avoiding coastal and productive area is good general advice, supported by studies on seabird vulnerability to wind farm [80, 48], but this simplification could hide variation in spatial vulnerability between species.
-Even if moving wind farm away from coast decrease the impact on seabirds as a group, when looking at the different seabird guilds, the positive impact is more nuanced [80].
-For instance, wind farm constructed far from shore would pose a greater risk on pelagic specie [80].
+Avoiding coastal and productive areas is good general advice, supported by studies on seabird vulnerability to wind farms [80, 48], but this simplification may mask variation in spatial vulnerability between species.
+Even if moving wind farms away from the coast reduces impacts on seabirds as a group, when looking at the different seabird guilds, the positive impact may be more nuanced [80].
+For instance, wind farms constructed far from shore would pose a greater risk to pelagic species [80].